Blue Line (Kolkata Metro)

-Blue Line, also known as North–South Metro, is a rapid transit metro line of the Kolkata Metro in Kolkata, West Bengal, India.
+The Blue Line (Line 1), also known as North–South Metro, is a rapid transit metro line of the Kolkata Metro in Kolkata, West Bengal, India.
 It consists of 26 operational stations from Dakshineswar to Kavi Subhash, out of which 9 of the stations are elevated, 2 are at-grade and the remaining 15 are underground.
 With a total distance of 32.13 km, the line connects Dakshineswar and New Garia and uses broad gauge tracks.
+Presently Kavi Subhash is closed so the terminal is Shahid Khudiram.
 This line was the first underground railway to be built in India, with the first operations commencing in October 1984 and the full stretch that was initially planned being operational by February 1995.
 On 28 December 2010, Kolkata Metro became the 17th zone of the Indian Railways.
 Being the country's first, and a completely indigenous process, the construction of the Kolkata Metro Blue Line was more of a trial-and-error affair, in contrast to the Delhi Metro, which has seen the involvement of numerous international consultants.
 As a result, it took nearly 23 years to completely construct around 15 km underground railway from Birpara up to Tollygunge.

 It connects Green Line at Esplanade and Orange at Kavi Subhash, and will eventually connect Purple Line at Esplanade and Park Street, Yellow Line at Noapara and Pink Line at Baranagar.

+Future Extensions

 Public transport experts have suggested that the line be extended from Dakshineswar to Bally (where it can connect with Howrah Division of Kolkata Suburban Railway) and eventually to Dankuni, an emerging industrial hub of Kolkata metropolitan region.